irvinavalos/irvinavalos/README.md

 I enjoy learning about Machine Learning and Hardware.
 My current interests lie in the design of accelerators and [deep learning architectures](https://arxiv.org/abs/1410.0759).

-If you want to learn more about AI/ML, feel free to check out my [notes](https://github.com/irvinavalos/uni-course-notes).
+If you want to learn more about math, CS, or AI/ML please feel free to check out my [notes](https://github.com/irvinavalos/uni-course-notes).